Pies for Justice

 Connie & Ted’s | Daphane DeLone | @ConniesndTeds @Daphadille

-Dtown Pizzeria | @dtown_pizzeria
+Dtown Pizzeria | Ryan Ososky | @dtown_pizzeria @chefososky

 Petitgrain Boulangerie | Clemence de Lutz | @petitgrainboulangerie

-Proof Bakery | @proofbakeryla
+Proof Bakery | Erick Godinez @proofbakeryla @hole_grains

 Ronan Restaurant |